soverenio/docs/docs/administration/troubleshooting-agent.md

 ## Verifying individual components

-If everything is found to be good with the basic setup but something still looks to be off, you can dig deeper into individual components.
+If everything is found to be good with the basic setup but something still looks off, you can dig deeper into individual components.

 ### Checking Deployments and DaemonSet